William-Robert-Robertson/WildCamera/README.md

 - **What optics can be used?:**
 	- **Optics in Camera Modules** The optics built-in to camera modules support most use cases
 	- **Custom Optics** Any off-the-shelf or custom designed lens system that's compatible with an M12 mounting.
-- **Will CritterCam let me know if something is wrong?**
+- **Will WildCamera let me know if something is wrong?**
 	- **Yes** If a mobile signal is present and an optional 4G LTE module is present, if the optional Long Range Sub-GHz module is present and you're within Sub-GHz range (1 to 10 km depending on conditions), if an optional Satellite Communications Module is present or if you're within WiFi range, visually via an optional ePaper display module if present, audibly via audible distress calls from an optional audio output module if present or visually via LEDs.
-- **Where are all CritterCam's buttons and controls?**
+- **Where are all WildCamera's buttons and controls?**
-	- **On a Smartphone or Tablet** Because of the advanced functionality available in CritterCam, for ease of use, for flexibility, to optimise optimum waterproofing, to make manufacture as efficient as possible and to minimise cost, CritterCam does not have fiddly buttons - instead it exposes its user interface via a web page which is made available over WiFi (or other communications protocols if optional add-on modules are present) and can be displayed on a mobile phone, tablet or laptop.
+	- **On a Smartphone or Tablet** Because of the advanced functionality available in WildCamera, for ease of use, for flexibility, to optimise optimum waterproofing, to make manufacture as efficient as possible and to minimise cost, WildCamera does not have fiddly buttons - instead it exposes its user interface via a web page which is made available over WiFi (or other communications protocols if optional add-on modules are present) and can be displayed on a mobile phone, tablet or laptop.
-- **Why do I have to ask CritterCam to wake up WiFi before using WiFi functionality?**
+- **Why do I have to ask WildCamera to wake up WiFi before using WiFi functionality?**
 	- **Power consumption** WiFi allows very fast transmission of photo and video files over many 10s of meters but consumes a lot of power so is only switched on when needed.
-- **What happens when an image sensor used by CritterCam is superseded?**
+- **What happens when an image sensor used by WildCamera is superseded?**
-	- **CritterCam's Modular Design** allows users to benefit from new image sensors for which drivers are available by plugging them in and putting them to work
+	- **WildCamera's Modular Design** allows users to benefit from new image sensors for which drivers are available by plugging them in and putting them to work
-- **What happens when a microprocessor used by High Power, High Flexibility CritterCam is superseded?**
+- **What happens when a microprocessor used by High Power, High Flexibility WildCamera is superseded?**
-	- **Hardware independence** allows CritterCam software, sensors and optional add-on modules to take advantage of new capabilities of new microprocessors
+	- **Hardware independence** allows WildCamera software, sensors and optional add-on modules to take advantage of new capabilities of new microprocessors
 - **Does it have EMC, RoHS, CE, UKCA, FCC, etc. Compliance?**
-	- **The manufacturers of modules** used by CritterCam are responsible for ensuring that their modules comply with all regulations in force where the modules are sold and organising compliance testing and certification - leading module designers and manufacturers generally achieve full compliance in most major markets.
+	- **The manufacturers of modules** used by WildCamera are responsible for ensuring that their modules comply with all regulations in force where the modules are sold and organising compliance testing and certification - leading module designers and manufacturers generally achieve full compliance in most major markets.
 Buying modules from a high quality electronics supplier with a good reputation is recommended and generally ensures that the modules have the required compliance.
 - **Can cheap modules from unknown suppliers be used?**
 	- **This may or may not work and is not recommended** modules purchased from unknown suppliers may be built using illegally manufactured fake semiconductors or may be constructed with inadequate quality control so they may not function as specified at all or may not function as specified in all conditions - this introduces the risk of faults or problems which are extremely difficult and expensive to diagnose, the modules may also fail to comply with regulations
 - **The volume of data collected is too large to handle efficiently - what do I do?**
 	- **Members of the Community** can estimate costs and implement automated upload of data, photos and videos to a private central database (PostgreSQL, MySQL, SQL Server, etc.) or a public database (e.g. observation.org) from which data can be selected using SQL, analysed using QGIS or QGIS Server, statistical analysis done using Python or R or data exported to spreadsheets, files, other databases, other GIS systems or other software.
 - **Can data from sensors be recorded without a camera attached?**
-	- **Yes** CritterCam can function as a highly flexible data logger with or without a camera module
+	- **Yes** WildCamera can function as a highly flexible data logger with or without a camera module
 - **I can't do electronic construction - what do I do?**
 	- **Members of the Community** who have the skills and facilities can estimate costs and help with this
 - **I need to add software functionality but I'm not a software engineer - what do I do?**